yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-4.png)

-**For each node you want to add**, click Add Instances to add a YugabyteDB node.
+For each node you want to add, click Add Instances to add a YugabyteDB node.
 You can use DNS names or IP addresses when adding instances.
 (Instance ID is an optional user-defined identifier.)

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-5.png)